Adyen/adyen-secured-fields-sample-code/README.md

 These variables can be found in our customer area.
 For more information visit our <a href="https://docs.adyen.com/developers/payments-basics/get-started-with-adyen">getting started guide</a>.<br/>

+Also make sure that the url function in config/server.php is setting the protocol to the correct value (it might need to be http if you are running these files locally)

+To run with docker, run `$ docker run --rm -it -v $(pwd):/var/www/html -p 8080:80 php:7.4-apache` and then visit `http://localhost:8080`

 ## Installation

 ### Deploying this example to Heroku